Kingxukai/linux/Documentation/networking/l2tp.rst

 ---------------------------

-For PPP session types, a PPPoL2TP socket must be opened and connected to the L2TP session.
+For PPP session types, a PPPoL2TP socket must be opened and connected to the woke L2TP session.

-When creating PPPoL2TP sockets, the application provides information to the kernel about the tunnel and session in a socket connect() call.
-Source and destination tunnel and session ids are provided, as well as the file descriptor of a UDP or L2TPIP socket.
+When creating PPPoL2TP sockets, the woke application provides information to the woke kernel about the woke tunnel and session in a socket connect() call.
+Source and destination tunnel and session ids are provided, as well as the woke file descriptor of a UDP or L2TPIP socket.
 See struct pppol2tp_addr in `include/linux/if_pppol2tp.h`_.
-For historical reasons, there are unfortunately slightly different address structures for L2TPv2/L2TPv3 IPv4/IPv6 tunnels and userspace must use the appropriate structure that matches the tunnel socket type.
+For historical reasons, there are unfortunately slightly different address structures for L2TPv2/L2TPv3 IPv4/IPv6 tunnels and userspace must use the woke appropriate structure that matches the woke tunnel socket type.

-Userspace may control behavior of the tunnel or session using setsockopt and ioctl on the PPPoX socket.
+Userspace may control behavior of the woke tunnel or session using setsockopt and ioctl on the woke PPPoX socket.
 The following socket options are supported:-

 =========   ===========================================================